 Take-away message: There are so many great lessons to take-away!
 Here are a couple: 1.
 Your natural skin tone is a part of your identity, a reflection of your ethnicity.
 2. You cannot judge a person’s character based on their skin color alone.
 “You have to spend time getting to know them!”

-TAGS: Black, Chinese, female lead, mixed race, brown skin, family, nuclear family, father-daughter, self-published, paperback
+TAGS: Black, Chinese, Asian, female lead, mixed race, brown skin, family, nuclear family, father-daughter, self-published, paperback